Sri Vinayaka Vijayamu

 Sri Vinayaka Vijayamu is a 1979 Telugu-language Hindu mythological film directed by Kamalakara Kameswara Rao and produced by Jagarlamudi Radhakrishna Murthy under Jaganmatha Arts.
 The film stars Krishnam Raju, Rama Krishna, Vanisri, M. G. V. Madan Gopal, Kaikala Satyanarayana in the lead roles.
 The music was composed by S. Rajeswara Rao.
-The lyrics were penned by Devulapalli Krishnasastri, Arudra, Veeturi and Kosaraju.
+The lyrics were written by Devulapalli Krishnasastri, Arudra, Veeturi and Kosaraju.
 The film is about Lord Ganesha's life from his birth till he tamed Mushikasura, a rakshasa who later became Ganesha's vahana.
 The film was a major commercial success.